So here it is – my first travel list of the new year.

 Still taking advantage of big sis babysitting little sis during her uni holidays, I did two short trips on my own in August: one to Trebinje in Republika Srpska, the Serbian part of Bosnia and Herzegovina, stopping off in gorgeous Dubrovnik on the way.

 The other was to the twin cities of Esztergom (Hungary) and Sturovo (Slovakia) to write an article about the Danube Bend, and yet another chance to walk across an international border, a little hobby of mine.
 On the way home, I stopped for early morning tea on the terrace of Cafe Gerbeaud in Budapest.
 The service is nothing to write home about, yet I like Gerbeaud.
-It reminds me of my first visit to Budapest – more than 20 years ago.
+It’s a place to let the imagination go a bit crazy – and it reminds me of my first visit to Budapest – more than 20 years ago.

 During the school autumn holidays, we went to Iceland and Canada Maritime.
 Prince Edward Island is now a favourite, although I fear my youngest overdosed on Anne of Green Gables.
 In Nova Scotia, Annapolis Royal was beautiful.
 As was UNESCO listed Lunenburg and driving through Kejimkujik National Park – full of autumn colours and to Cat’s delight, several deer sightings at dusk.
 Seeing the Titanic gravestones at Fairview cemetery outside Halifax was an evocative experience.